fardouse/web-dev/diet-buddy-app/README.md

-This repository contains code for an interactive information web app
+DietBuddy is an app that allows users to monitor their diet